JoelAnderton/RandomRaters/README.md

 # RandomRaters
-Assign to 10 raters each a random list of StudyIDs based on a large list of unknown size.
+Assign up to 10 raters each a random list of StudyIDs based on a large list of unknown size.

 Each list should be unique and not repeat any StudyIDs.